LiveOak/LylesCoalbedMethane2/Analysis/McrMethaneGraphs/McrMethaneGraphs.md

 <!-- rmarkdown v1 -->
-Graphs of MCR vs Rate Relationship
+Graphs of MCR vs Methane Production Relationship
 =================================================
-This report looks at the relationship between MCR genes and Adjusted Rates
+This report looks at the relationship between MCR genes and Adjusted Total Methane Production

 <!--  Set the working directory to the repository's base directory; this assumes the report is nested inside of two directories.-->